alandschaft/CS109Project/search_server/README.md

 * search_server.py - Implement web stuff: flusk, serialization to json, simple session storage
 * core/actions.py - Implement the requests that the server supports: initializing new session, selecting term and requesting the next terms
 * core/lib.py - Implement the core algorithms: term selection and documents selection

-### The static directory implements simple HTML web application that can be used to test the service
+* static directory - implements simple HTML web application that can be used to test the service
+* data directory - the data used by the service